danielroeckl/Strategy-Dashboard/README.md

                          Σ( Weight_i )
 ```

-This measures: *"How much strategic content does this bundle contain, weighted by the size of each project?"*

-- An XL project with strong benefit and innovation ratings contributes fully based on its content — not reduced by its size.
-- Larger projects (XL) count five times as much as the smallest (XS).
-- Score is 0–100 and colour-coded using the same High / Medium / Low thresholds as individual cards.
+Larger projects (XL) count five times as much as the smallest (XS); a strong XL contributes fully on content, not reduced by its size.
+Score is colour-coded using the same High / Medium / Low thresholds as individual cards.

 ---

 ## How to use

-Open the HTML file in any modern browser — no server, no install, no dependencies.
+Open the HTML file in any modern browser — no server, no install, no dependencies to set up.

-1. **New project** — start from the welcome screen, add product lines, create cards
+1. **New project** — start from the welcome screen, add lanes, create cards.
-2. **Import** — load any previously exported JSON to restore a board including all sub-boards
+2. **Import** — load any previously exported JSON to restore a board including all sub-boards.
-3. **Demo** — load the built-in demo board to explore all four card types and the sub-board feature
+3. **Demo** — load the built-in demo board to explore all four card types and the sub-board feature.
 4. **Share** — export as JSON and send it alongside the HTML.
 Recipients import with one click.
 5. **Team collaboration** — each person works on their own copy; the Board Owner merges JSONs via Chase Merge.